 - Network, do informational interviews, and build connections to increase your likelihood of being referred for a position.
-Something like 75% of all jobs are filled via networking rather than applying “cold” online, and that percentage increases when you’re making a big transition like a move from corporate to nonprofit.
+Something like three quarters of all jobs are filled via networking rather than applying “cold” online, and that majority grows when you’re making a big transition, like a move from corporate to nonprofit.

 Good luck with your transition to a rewarding nonprofit career!